Create a free profile to get unlimited access to exclusive show news, updates, and more!

 At first blush, Hill’s symptoms sound like textbook, combat-related post-traumatic stress disorder (PTSD).
 The only trouble is that Hill never actually saw combat.
 No one in his unit did, and there’s nothing in their records that suggests they should be at heightened risk of PTSD.
 Yet, half of that unit has since met untimely ends and Hill appears to be going down the same deadly path.

-By the end of the episode, "The Haunted Marine," we learn the culprit was exposure to the chronic concussive forces of artillery fire and the damaging effects of those forces on the brain.
+By the end of the episode, "The Haunted Marine," we learn the culprit was exposed to the chronic concussive forces of artillery fire and the damaging effects of those forces on the brain.
 Hill never saw the front lines, but it was like he was being football tackled over and over, every day, for his entire deployment.

 Understanding Chronic Traumatic Encephalopathy (CTE)